marjsky/simple-js-app/README.md

 ## My process
 ### Build with
-- Semantic HTML5 markup
+* Semantic HTML5 markup
-- CSS
+* CSS
-- JavaScript
+* JavaScript
-- Pokemon API
+* Pokemon API
-- Ajax
+* Ajax
-- UI pattern of modal to this app
+* UI pattern of Bootstrap
+    * Modal
+    * Navbar
+* Fetch polyfill
+* Promise polyfill

 ### What I learned
-I learned how to estabish modal as centered on the screen, contain 3 elements of title, text, and image.
-Adding button element as function closing the modal.
-Also it able to close by clicking outside of the modal.
+I learned how to estabish modal as centered on the screen, contain 3 elements of title, image, and height.
+Adding button element as function closing the modal, pressing the escape key, or clicking outside the modal.
+Last, I learn how to use Immediately invoked function expressions to be isolated variable declarations.

 ### Author
 [Marjsky](https://github.com/Marjsky)